web

 PDFs and other documents

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018, provided they are not essential to providing our services

 Preparation of this accessibility statement